List of most-viewed Arabic music videos on YouTube

 YouTube is an American video-sharing website headquartered in San Bruno, California.

-"Lm3allem" by Moroccan singer Saad Lamjarred is the most-viewed Arabic music video with 900 million views in February 2021.
+"Lm3allem" by Moroccan singer Saad Lamjarred is the most-viewed Arabic music video and the first to reach 1 billion views in May 2023.
 "Ya Lili" by Tunisian singer Balti with Hammouda is the second video to garner over 700 million views.
 "Happy Happy" by Bahrani singer Hala Al Turk become the first Arabic music video to cross 100 million views.
 This is a list of the most-viewed Arabic music videos on YouTube.

-As of February 2021, 12 videos have exceeded 400 million views.

 Top videos

 The following table lists top-10 most-viewed Arabic music videos on YouTube with their approximative view count, artist, and upload date.